 ‘A special thank you to An Lanntair and Hebridean Dark Skies Festival for commissioning this new work.’

 Renzo Spiteri is a Shetland-based composer, percussionist and sound and multi-media artist who uses the sonic environment around him as primary source material that not only sets the tone to his work but is also a powerful source of inspiration.
-For his first performance on Lewis, he presents a work that moves and floats between natural sounds, recorded from above and below the sea’s surface and his live playing, elements that are weaved into a very particular sonic tapestry.

 The Hebridean Dark Skies Festival will run from Friday 5 February to Thursday 18 February, and is led by An Lanntair in partnership with Calanais Visitor Centre, Stornoway Astronomical Society, Gallan Head Community Trust, and Lews Castle College UHI.